Skip to main content

 HEARTBEAT.md # Periodic tasks (empty by default)

-The manifest defines your agent’s identity, required secrets, skills, and behavior.
-It includes a _docs block documenting every field.
+The manifest defines your agent’s identity, required secrets, skills, scripts, routes, channels, tasks, and marketplace metadata.
+The starter ships with a _docs block documenting every field inline.

 Remove the _docs block before submitting to the marketplace.